rmzetti/hover-exec/test/basic_tests.md

 The right hand `[delete block]` option will delete the code block (`ctrl-z` if it's an accident!)

-The `[ref]` option will provide some further information on possible shortcuts that can be used in command lines:
+The `[ref]` option will provide some further information on possible shortcuts that can be used in command lines (none of these are useful for `js`):

 ```js
 //show the [ref] output